 The Alzheimer’s Association decided to lead an initiative to bring stakeholders together to develop a Coverage with Evidence Development program.
 The IDEAS Study team was formed and protocol development began.
 The study opened in February 2016 and concluded recruitment in January 2018.
 The study engaged 946 dementia experts, who recruited Medicare beneficiaries from 595 dementia clinics and referred the subjects for imaging at 343 PET facilities across the United States.
 In total, 18,295 Medicare beneficiaries age 65 and older meeting appropriate use criteria (AUC) were enrolled into one of two sub-groups: (1) progressive, unexplained mild cognitive impairment (MCI), and (2) dementia of uncertain cause.
 See additional information regarding the methodology and results of Aim 1 of the IDEAS Study.
-Publication of the results for Aim 2 of the study is anticipated in late 2020.
+Publication of the results for Aim 2 of the study is anticipated in 2022.

 The IDEAS Study team hypothesized that implementing amyloid PET scanning in patients with uncertain diagnoses of cognitive impairment and/or dementia would lead to higher diagnostic certainty, changing patient management and leading to improved outcomes.